Automattic/jetpack/projects/js-packages/script-data/README.md

-# Initial State
+# Scrip Helpers

-A library to provide initial state and the corresponding utility functions for Jetpack.
+A library to provide data for script handles and the corresponding utility functions for Jetpack.

 ## Contribute